Evan Ross Talks ‘Amazing’ Relationship With Ashlee Simpson's Ex

 Simpson gushed about her husband, declaring, "I’m like, thank you god.
 God looked at me one day and shined.”

-The couple have been married since 2014 and share 3-year-old daughter, Jagger.
+The couple have been married since 2014 and have a 3-year-old daughter, Jagger.

 Ross chimed in, "I don’t think it’s possible to ruin a relationship because of anything you do.
 I think it’s about whether or not you’re supposed to be together.”